-The Itusi Bike Trails are OPEN.Last updated on: Thursday, July 9, 2020
+The Itusi Bike Trails are CLOSED due to wet conditions.Last updated on: Friday, September 18, 2020

 The swim beach remains CLOSED.
 There are NO boat rentals or concessions.

 Please pardon the noise!
-We are building a new bathhouse, six new camper cabins, and adding eleven full hook-up sites with water, electricity, and sewer in our Family Campgrounds.
-The work is expected to last until December of this year.Last updated on: Saturday, May 23, 2020
+We are building a new bathhouse, six new camper cabins, and adding 11 full hook-up sites with water, electricity, and sewer in our family campground.
+The work is expected to last until December of this year.Last updated on: Thursday, August 6, 2020

 Contact the park